surfergrl/sgs-gift-guide/structure.md

 ###Structure and logic

-The gift guide structure will be a simple quiz, which asks questions then gives a suggestion of what might be a suitable gift to buy.
+The gift guide structure will be quiz-style.
+It asks questions then gives a suggestion suitable gift/s to buy.

 - HTML file for basic user interface
 - CSS file for appearance, matching main site